Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 ### 💡 Document Decisions

-**Each component documents of all design and development decisions leading to it.**
+**Each component documents all design and development decisions leading to it.**

 The creation process may vary, but in the end there is one component that has been approved by both development and design.